JesperKSmith/Waterwise/README.md

 # Waterwise
 2. semester project

-This project is based on Java, and is a stock management system built for a 1 employee company
+This project is based on Java, and is a product stock management system built for a 1 employee company